 - Prediction Confidence % - Shows the actual percentage behind the confidence rating.
 By default, this column is not displayed, but you can add it if you want.
 For more information, see Personalising Your Workspace.

-The Customer Ledger Entries window also shows a FactBox on the right.
+The Customer Ledger Entries page also shows a FactBox on the right.
 While you are reviewing predictions, the information in the Customer Details section can be helpful.
 When you choose the invoice in the list, the section shows information about the customer.
 It also let's you take immediate action.
 For example, if a customer frequently misplaces their wallet, you can open the Customer card from the FactBox and block the customer for future sales.

 Viewing a Payment Prediction for a Specific Sales Document

 You can also predict late payments up-front.
-On the Sales Quotes, Sales Orders, and Sales Invoices windows, you can use the Predict Payment action to generate a prediction for the sales document you're viewing.
+On the Sales Quotes, Sales Orders, and Sales Invoices pages, you can use the Predict Payment action to generate a prediction for the sales document you're viewing.

 Building Your Own Predictive Model

 Interested in building your own predictive model?
 You can use Azure Machine Learning Studio to build your own predictive model and use it in Business Central.
 To use your own model, you must subscribe to Azure Machine Learning.
 For more information, see Azure Machine Learning Studio Documentation.

 We do, however, offer an easier way for you to create and use your own predictive model.
 You can share data from your invoices with our Prediction Experiment for Dynamics 365 Business Central in Azure Machine Learning, and let our experiment create and train a predictive model based on your data.
-To share your data, in the Late Payment Prediction Setup window, choose the Create My Model action.
+To share your data, on the Late Payment Prediction Setup page, choose the Create My Model action.
 Afterward, predictions will be based on your model and your data, not ours.